 Who can invest in Liquid Funds?

 Since these funds provide high returns, it is advised that investors looking to park their idle money should consider liquid funds as a viable option.
-Ideally, liquid funds should be utilized to achieve your short-term goals.
+Ideally, they should be utilized to achieve your short-term goals.
 Since some funds generate around 8% to 9% returns, they should surely be preferred over savings account and fixed deposits which provide 4% to 6% returns.

 How to evaluate Liquid funds?
-Things to consider as an investor in Liquid Fund

 Fund performance plays a vital role in the choice of funds.
 Although what returns you may get will be independent of its past performance, the returns still become an important metric to consider.
 Funds that have a robust history of consistent performance, within the investment domain, could also be trusted to remain resilient throughout slumps and market rally.